-Let’s be honest: most budgets don’t fail because people “can’t do math.”
+Let’s make a budget, but most budgets don’t fail because people “can’t do math.”
 They fail because life happens, groceries cost more than planned, the car needs something, and suddenly your “perfect budget” is a fond memory.

 At People Driven Credit Union, we like budgets for one simple reason: they help you stay in control.
 A budget isn’t about saying “no” to everything.
 It’s about saying “yes” to the things that matter most, without the stress.

-How to Make a Budget (PDCU-Style: Simple, Practical, and Realistic)
+Let’s make a budget (PDCU-Style: Simple, Practical, and Realistic)

 Step 1: Pick your goal first (your budget needs a purpose)